block65/server-timing/README.md

 ## As Express middleware

-This gives you a `total` mark as a HTTP header automatically
+This middleware automatically appends a `Server-Timing` header with a `total` metric alongside your own metrics

 ```typescript
 /// <reference lib="dom" />